samumantha/puhti_python_example/README.md

 - No hardcoded filepaths such as `/my/home/dir/file.txt`
 - Check package availability

-Find available packages on Puhti, by running `module load geoconda` and `list-packages`.
+Find available packages on Puhti, by running `module load geoconda` and `list-packages`, eg in a login node shell.
 If needed, you can [add Python packages for your own usage](https://docs.csc.fi/apps/python/#installing-python-packages-to-existing-modules) also yourself.

 Also read the [Puhti batch job system documentation](https://docs.csc.fi/computing/running/getting-started/)